C.A. Nacional Potosí

-Nacional Potosí is a Bolivian football and basketball team from Potosí.
+Club Atlético Nacional Potosí is a Bolivian football team from Potosí.
 The football team currently plays in the Bolivian Primera División.
 Founded on 8 April 1942, it plays its home games at Estadio Víctor Agustín Ugarte.
+Despite never winning the top flight, they have been a constant qualifier for the Copa Sudamericana.

+Nacional has a basketball team as well.

 History

 Nacional Potosí is one of Bolivia's oldest football clubs, being founded on 8 April 1942.
 The team has mainly played in the second tier of Bolivian football.
 In 2004 it came under the ownership of Emilio Alave and the team started to mount a serious promotion challenge, coming close in 2007 when they lost to Aurora in the relegation play-off.
 Nacional bounced back the following year and won the Copa Simon Bolívar, gaining promotion to the first division.
 In 2009 Nacional made its debut in the Liga de Fútbol Profesional Boliviano, but the club couldn't survive its first season and was relegated.
 In 2010, Wilfredo Condori took over as chairman and the side won both the Copa Simon Bolívar and promotion back to the first division.
 The club played its first ever Copa Sudamericana in 2014.
 They lost 1-3 on aggregate to Club Libertad of Paraguay in the first round.
 Celebrating its diamond anniversary in 2017, the side was playing in the first division and the Copa Sudamericana for just the second time in their history.

+The club debuted in the Copa Libertadores in 2023 and was eliminated in the 1st stage.